ReDI-School/nrw-html-and-css/lesson17/index.md

 Students would learn about the default `overflow` behaviour and the principle which CSS applies to ["avoid data loss"](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Overflowing_content#css_tries_to_avoid_data_loss).

-Apart from that, the section covers the CSS `overflow` rule.
+Apart from that, the section covers the CSS `overflow` property.
 Students would learn about the different values possible to be added to overflow:

 - `visible`
 - `hidden`